AlphaPentagon/FE_TEST/README.md

 Before I started coding I copied the individual code (including the external CSS file) into my own local folder and open it in VS code.

-This provided me with several benefits - IntelliSense in VS code - being able to run a Live Server in different browsers for testing and production - being able to format using the Prettier extension - being able to read the external CSS file in something other than plain text
+This provided me with several benefits - IntelliSense in VS code - being able to run a Live Server in different browsers for testing and production - being able to format using the Prettier extension - being able to read the external CSS file in something other than plain text.

 I then spent some time reading the current code, paying special attention to the CSS class selectors in the external CSS file.